 Super Star Ultra.
 Also, the Spring Breeze mode of Super Star is a condensed remake of the original Kirby's Dream Land, while Revenge of the King in Super Star Ultra is a somewhat more faithful remake of the original game's hard mode.

 Nightmare in Dream Land, which is a remake of Kirby's Adventure.

-Not to mention the Super Famicom version of Kirby no Kira-Kira Kizzu (better known as Kirby's Star Stacker).
+The Super Famicom version of Kirby no Kira-Kira Kids (better known as Kirby's Star Stacker).

 Inverted with the Mirra from Amazing Mirror: it resembles a mirror (which are functionally identical to doors in the game), but won't attack when you draw near it, and in fact will actually escape if you don't kill it quickly enough — which you don't want it to do, since it will not leave an actual mirror behind unless you defeat it before it escapes.

 Warm-Up Boss: Whispy Woods in every game, with the exception of Amazing Mirror which has an expy in King Golem.